adepu-phd/adepu-phd.github.io/_pages/cv.md

 ======
 * Ph.D in Information Systems Technology and Design, Singapore University of Technology and Design
 * M.Tech. in Computer Science and Engineering, National Institute of Technology
-* B.S. in Computer Science and Engineering, Kakatiya University
+* B.Tech. in Computer Science and Engineering, Kakatiya University

 Work experience